So, what happens when things go wrong on holiday?

 They were great at strapping me up so I could fly home but terrible at letting me know what was going on and how I should even treat my injury.
 They gave me drugs, but no idea at all about whether I should do things like ice my injury, how quickly I should get home for further treatment etc. In fact, the physio and doctor contradicted each other and didn’t have great English.
 I came out confused and stressed.
 On the upside, it only cost $660 (which we will get back).

-This is when Josh got on to our travel insurance (iTrek) and stayed on them.
+This is when my husband got on to our travel insurance (iTrek) and stayed on them.

 Initially, they frustrated us.
 They kept saying to email through what we got from the hospital so they could get their medical team to advise what to do (like how quickly I should get home or whether we could continue flying on to Malaysia the next day).